pinobatch/hello-world/cheat-sheet.md

 program displays while it is running, and not all are in a diffable format such as SVG.
 In the [gbdev Discord server], [Eevee] (of "PHP: a fractal of bad design" fame) provided a formula to have `git diff` run common image types through ImageMagick.
-Her formula might not help much with a merge, but it should still help you spot-check changes that you're about to commit.
+Her formula, similar to the one in the article "[Image diffs with git]" by Aki Koskinen, won't help much with a merge, but it should still help you spot-check changes that you're about to commit.

 `~/.local/bin/git-imgdiff`: